Deductible vs. Out-of-Pocket Limit: What’s the Difference?

-Understanding health insurance terminology can help you choose the right plan for yourself or your family.
-One issue many people find confusing is the difference between a plan’s deductible and out-of-pocket limit, both of which represent points at which the insurance company pays for all or some of your care.
+Understanding health insurance terminology can help you choose the right plan for yourself or your family members.
+One issue some people find confusing is the difference between a plan’s deductible vs. the out-of-pocket limit, both of which represent points at which the insurance company pays for all or some of your care.
 Why are the amounts often different, and how does each affect health care costs?
+HealthMarkets can help explain.

 Deductible & Coinsurance